-With less than a month left in the 85th Session of the Texas Legislature, citizens should be demanding accountability now from their elected officials.
-Once Sine Die occurs on May 29, 2017, the Texas Legislature will not be scheduled to meet again until January of 2019.
-Thus, politicians’ delivery on all their campaign promises made during primary elections to concerned citizens has an expiration date.
+With the 85th Session of the Texas Legislature behind us, citizens should be demanding accountability from their elected officials now .
+The Texas Legislature is not scheduled to meet again until January of 2019.
+Thus, politicians’ performance should be under the scrutiny of concerned citizens.

-Holding all statewide public offices, a majority in the Texas Senate, and a near super majority in the Texas House of Representatives, Republicans should be delivering all the conservative policy planks promised to voters.
-However, ask any conservative activist at the Capitol, from Texas Right to Life, Concerned Women for America, Texas Eagle Forum, Southern Baptist Convention of Texas, or Texas Values about the current legislative session.
+Holding all statewide public offices, a majority in the Texas Senate, and a near super majority in the Texas House of Representatives, Republicans should have delivered all the conservative policy planks promised to voters.
+However, ask any conservative activist at the Capitol, from Texas Right to Life, Concerned Women for America, Texas Eagle Forum, Southern Baptist Convention of Texas, or Texas Values about the most recent legislative session.
 The resounding answer is, “Conservatives shouldn’t have to be working this hard.”

 Indeed, after electing all Republicans, so much work from outside-the-Dome activists and organizations should not be needed.
 We have block-walked, contributed to campaigns, and even written solid legislation; all the Republican members needed to do was pass conservative reforms.

-The reluctance of Republicans to pass “conservative” legislation necessarily affects Pro-Life legislation; the most prolific and staunchest supporters of saving innocent human Lives in the Capitol are outspoken conservative members.
+The most prolific and staunchest supporters of saving innocent human Lives in the Capitol are outspoken conservative members; thus, reluctance of Republicans to pass “conservative” legislation necessarily affects Pro-Life legislation.

-Whatever issue is most important to you and your family, ask conservative activists busy monitoring the Capitol whom you trust for the real story.
+Whatever issue is most important to you and your family, ask conservative activists whom you trust for the real story.

 Care about sanctuary cities?
 Ask Grassroots America We the People.